CircuitSetup/Remote/FUTABA.md

 ![boxm1](img/switchesm1.jpg)

 With everything wired up; it looks more chaotic than it is.
 The black square on the right hand side is the speaker.
+(Click for hi-res image)

 [<img src="img/box3.jpg">](img/box3l.jpg)